Learn how your streams turn into royalties.

 Songwriters that handle their publishing rights through Songtrust will see 100% of the publisher's share of performance royalties distributed back to the writer(s).

 Mechanical royalties are generated when your songs are reproduced, re-transmitted or re-broadcast.
-This occurs when outside parties license your songs for physical albums, digital downloads and interactive streams.
-In the case of Spotify, the Harry Fox Agency (HFA) provides customized administrative services and issues mechanical licenses on behalf of its 45,000+ represented music publishers.
+This occurs when outside parties license your songs for physical albums, digital downloads, and interactive streams.
+In the case of the US, the Harry Fox Agency (HFA) provides customized administrative services and issues mechanical licenses to Spotify on behalf of its 45,000+ represented music publishers.

-The chart below demonstrates the flow of Spotify royalties.
+The chart below demonstrates the flow of Spotify royalties in the US.